Nov 22, 2024

 by Maureen Rubin | Jun 29, 2022

-firefighter on seen next to paramedic car Photo Source: Adobe Stock Image
+A firefighter standing next to a fire engine with "PARAMEDIC" labeled on the side.
+Photo Source: Adobe Stock Image

 The goals of the criminal justice system are generally believed to be crime deterrence, punishment of the wrongdoer, and rehabilitation.
 Two men who accomplished all three of these desired outcomes were still punished after they were released.
 They challenged the constitutionality of their perpetual punishment.
 They lost.